 Ross Geller est-il le pire personnage masculin de la pop culture ?
 “The X-Files” Has Gone Too Far In Exploiting Violence Against Women.
 In Rewatching "The X-Files," One Thing is Clear: Mulder is A Real Jerk.
 Gillian Anderson and David Duchovny on the set of the new X-Files miniseries.

 Photo via Fox.
+When I was in junior high, I had one major extracurricular activity: watching The X-Files.
+I loved the spookiness and the drama surrounding FBI agents Dana Scully (Gillian Anderson) and Fox Mulder (David Duchovny).
+During the long summer months, I got X-Files consumption down to an efficient science.
 Why Chris Messina’s Mindy Project Striptease Was About More Than Just the Eye Candy.
 This season of The Mindy Project kicked off with a bang.

 Viewers worried that Mindy Kaling’s rom-com–inspired sitcom would fizzle in its third season were in for a pleasant surprise.
 Kaling more than delivered on her promise that the show would be just as interesting now that the central couple moved from “will they/won’t they?”
 A Feminist Guide to The Killing (US) The Killing is one of those shows that I had tons of people recommend to me but I never could seem to get around watching it until the whole American version was finally up on Netflix this year.

 A few people have written in-depth feminist analysis of the lead, Detective Sarah Linden, played with incredible passion by Mireille Enos, and I could definitely spend an entire article on her.
 Seed & Spark: In-Betweeners: The Absence of Gender Fluidity in Media.
 This is a guest post by E.A.